-FOPEN first opens the file "SUTRA.FIL", from which it reads the Fortran unit numbers and associated filenames to be used during the SUTRA run.
-It then checks for duplicate unit numbers, checks for the existence of the input files, and opens the input and output files.
+FOPEN is called twice by the main program.
+On the first call, FOPEN first opens the file "SUTRA.FIL", from which it reads the Fortran unit numbers and associated filenames to be used during the SUTRA run.
+It then assigns unit numbers, checks for the existence of the input files, and opens the input and output files, except for the observation output files.
+On the second call, FOPEN determines how many files are needed for observation output, assigns filenames and unit numbers, and opens the observation output files.